critical-links/c3-apps-starter/TUTORIAL.md

 $ ./bootstrapNewApp.sh wordpress-tutorial 8280
 ```

-> NOTE: `wordpress-tutorial/` was previously added to `.gitignore`, with that git will not track `wordpress-tutorial` changes
+> Note: `wordpress-tutorial/` was previously added to `.gitignore`, with that git will not track `wordpress-tutorial` changes

+> Note: argument `8280` will be our http exposed port

 ### Inspect boilerplate files